 Vector search at scale refers to the infrastructure and algorithms required to perform similarity search across datasets containing hundreds of millions to billions of high-dimensional vector embeddings.
 These embeddings, typically generated by machine learning models like BERT, CLIP, or proprietary transformers, encode semantic meaning into dense numerical arrays ranging from 384 to 4,096 dimensions.

 The core challenge stems from the “curse of dimensionality.”
 In high-dimensional spaces, traditional spatial indexing degrades to linear search performance.
 Exact nearest neighbor search requires comparing a query vector against every vector in the dataset—a brute-force approach with O(n) complexity that becomes prohibitively expensive when n exceeds even modest thresholds.
-For a dataset of 1 billion 768-dimensional vectors, a single exact query would require approximately 3 billion floating-point operations.
+For a dataset of 1 billion 768-dimensional vectors, a single exact query would require approximately 1.5 trillion floating-point operations (768 multiply-adds per vector across 1 billion vectors).
+[Updated March 2026]

 How Does Distributed Vector Search Work?